Workers’ Compensation and Claims in Sydney

 Attwood Marshall Lawyers are one of Sydney’s leading compensation law firms with over 75 years’ experience helping injured workers.

-Our expert team are dedicated to helping workers across Sydney obtain the compensation they are entitled to after suffering a workplace injury or illness.
+Our expert team are dedicated to helping those across Sydney obtain the compensation they are entitled to after suffering an injury or illness in the workplace.

-Unfortunately, accidents happen in the workplace, despite employers doing everything that they can to reduce the risk of the unexpected happening.
-In New South Wales, all employers are required to hold workers’ compensation insurance so that their workers are covered if they obtain an injury at work.
-If a worker is injured in the course of their work, the workers’ compensation insurer steps into the place of the employer to pay out any entitlements or compensation owed.
+Unfortunately, accidents happen, despite employers doing everything that they can to reduce the risk of the unexpected happening.
+In New South Wales, all employers are required to hold workers’ compensation insurance so that their staff are covered if they sustain an injury.
+If an employee is injured in the course of their job, the insurer steps into the place of the employer to pay out any entitlements or compensation owed.

 - weekly compensation benefits